Remote meat control in slaughter and game handling

 Study of methods for digital inspection after slaughter

-• PMI of pigs can be performed using a standard smart mobile phone of good quality mounted on the hand.
+Post mortem inspection of pigs can be performed using a standard smart mobile phone of good quality mounted on the hand.

-• Approximately 2–3 Mbit/s bandwidth is required for the technology to work.
+Approximately 2–3 Mbit/s bandwidth is required for the technology to work.

-• The technology is reliable when inspecting after slaughter and is about as good as on-site inspection.
+The technology is reliable when inspecting after slaughter and is about as good as on-site inspection.

 The work continues

-Since 2021 the SFA is working to develop a model for remote control in slaughter and game handling.
+Since 2021 the SFA has been working to develop a model for remote control in slaughter and game handling.
 The model will create an overall picture of where, when, and how remote control can be used while maintaining food safety, animal health and animal protection.
 In addition, the system must be financially defensible with high level of IT-security.

 Scientific publications